-This FAQ explains NPN and PNP transistors.
+This FAQ explains NPN and PNP transistors and what it means for sensors and IO module inputs.

 NPN or PNP typicaly relates to digital signals.
 Sensors are an example of devices that can be either NPN or PNP.
 To connect to a sensor you will need to be able to match the type of signal the device uses.